Langley Mill railway station

-Langley Mill railway station (formerly known as Langley Mill for Heanor and Langley Mill and Eastwood) on the Erewash Valley Line serves the village of Langley Mill and the towns of Heanor in Derbyshire and Eastwood in Nottinghamshire, England.
+Langley Mill railway station (formerly known as Langley Mill for Heanor and Langley Mill and Eastwood) on the Erewash Valley Line serves the large village of Langley Mill and the towns of Heanor in Derbyshire and Eastwood in Nottinghamshire, England.
 The station is 19 km north of Nottingham.

 The station lies between Nottingham and Sheffield and is managed by East Midlands Railway.

 Services

 Northern Trains run an hourly service between Nottingham and Leeds via Sheffield that stops at Langley Mill.
 This service started from the December 2008 timetable change.

 East Midlands Railway operate a few services per day from Langley Mill southbound to Nottingham and beyond (usually Norwich) and northbound to Sheffield (usually continuing to Liverpool Lime Street).

 Buses that serve Langley Mill are Rainbow 1, 33, 34 and others that can be found on the Trent Barton website.

 Facilities

 The station is unstaffed and has two offset platforms (linked by underpass), with platform 1 (for Chesterfield and Sheffield) the more southerly of the pair.
 There are no permanent buildings other than standard waiting shelters; there is no ticket machine available, so all tickets must be purchased prior to travel or on the train.
 Digital CIS displays, automatic announcements, timetable poster boards and customer help points on each side provide train running information.
 Step-free access is only available to platform 1 (via ramp, platform 2 is reachable only by stairs).